About Slovenia Self Drive no.3

 * It is less cut-off now since a road was built through a corner of Italy connecting it much more easily to Nova Gorica.

-Full day in this wine region for tasting (not just wine but some great local food, too), some gentle walks, cycling or simply relaxing in this beautiful corner of Slovenia.
+A full day in this wine region for tasting (not just wine but some great local food, too), some gentle walks, cycling or simply relaxing in this beautiful corner of Slovenia.

 Head south towards the Adriatic coast and the charming resort of Isola (or a little further to the historic town of Piran).
 Enjoy some relaxation time on the Slovenian coast at your choice of resort.